WillLankenau13/inclementWeatherGoat/README.md

 The weather rating is the sum of the 4 above scores.
 So, a game with moderate snow, temperature of 16 degrees Fahrenheit, and 14 mph winds would have a weather score of (12 + 12 + 1 + 2) = 27.

+(Technically our weather ratings were an average of several weather ratings at different times from the same game)

 ### Inclement Performance Rating
 A quarterback's Inclement Performance Rating (IPR) is the average of 4 standardized ratings:
 - Absolute Rating: How well the QB played in inclement weather games